Byker Grove: Storylines

-Byker Grove was not intended for young children, but aimed at a young adult and teenage audience, as it tackled controversial subjects such as drug addiction, child abuse, homelessness, teen pregnancy, homophobia, and abortion.
+Byker Grove was not intended for young children, but aimed at a young adult and teenage audience, as it tackled controversial subjects such as drug addiction, child abuse, homelessness, teen pregnancy, homophobia and abortion.
 Although some of the action took place outside the youth club, the series was unusual among dramas in that the characters were rarely shown in school.
 One of the major settings was the foster home run by the kindly but strict Lou Gallagher, the longest-running character.
+Byker Grove was included by The Guardian in a 2018 list of "definitive" shows for teenagers; Iman Amrani describes it as "the north's answer to Grange Hill", praising its "gritty" writing, which took on difficult topics such as sexual relationships (including those which were same sex) and foster care.

 In November 1994, Byker Grove featured the first gay kiss on UK children's television.
 It broached the subject of "coming out" when Noddy Fishwick kissed his close friend Gary Hendrix at the back of a cinema.
 This scene caused outrage in the British tabloids and calls for producer Matthew Robinson to be sacked.
 However, the BBC strongly backed the storyline, which received countrywide support from gay teenagers, many teachers, and parents.
 The 2004 series saw the character of Bradley agonising over his sexuality and eventually coming out as gay to his girlfriend Sadie, after a romantic holiday together had failed to live up to their expectations.

 The series frequently depicted life as unjust, with bad things happening to good people, such as Flora's death from a brain tumour, Greg's fall from the roof of the Grove which left him paralysed from the waist down, Jemma Dobson being electrocuted by a faulty electricity mains socket and youth leader Geoff Keegan's death in an accidental gas explosion after 11 years on the show.